 - The child that loses their life – their opportunity to pursue God and his purpose for their life.

-- The mother who loses a child – and lives with the grief of the loss of the child they chose to terminate.
+- The mother who loses a child – and lives with the grief over the loss of the child they chose to terminate.

-- The sibling who loses a sibling – a playmate, a teacher, a model or menthe.
+- The sibling who loses a sibling – a playmate, a teacher, a model or mentee.

 The State of Abortion in America

-Abortions was legalized in 1973 rose quickly topping the million a year mark in 1975 and hit an annual 1.5 million in 1980.
+Abortions, legalized in 1973, rose quickly topping the million a year mark in 1975 and hit an annual 1.5 million in 1980.
 They peaked at 1.6 million in 1990, but began dropping in subsequent years.
-After appearing to level off around 1.2 million in the mid 2000s, the most recent national reports shows the annual total back down to just over one million, and declining abortion rates and ratios show that this is not merely a statistical anomaly.
+After appearing to level off around 1.2 million in the mid-2000s, the most recent national reports shows the annual total back down to just over one million, and declining abortion rates and ratios show that this is not merely a statistical anomaly.
 National Right to Life now estimates, based on these data from the Guttmacher Institute and the U.S. Centers for Disease Control & Prevention (CDC), that the total number of abortions since 1973 has reached 58,586,256.